Trovare and trovarsi: find the differences

 Whether you have just started your Italian learning journey or you are already a fluent Italian speaker.
-The moment you land in Italy, you will surely hear the Italian verb “trovare” in a set of different meanings and expressions.
+The moment you land in Italy, you will surely hear the Italian verb “trovare” in an array of different meanings and expressions.

-Let’s un unravel the mystery about this singular verb.
+Let’s un unravel the mystery about this particular verb.

 #1 TROVARE = TO FIND